Get paid for what you actually did.

 Two scenarios where the QS handover changes everything.

 Hours and metres logged in a notebook.
 The QS arrives at end-of-shift wanting numbers.
 Your operator is on the next hole.
 Recollection becomes the record.
-Three days later, two of the holes show short on the tally.
+Three days later, two of the holes show short on the count.

 Operator PIN at start, operator PIN at stop, output count, GPS, time-stamp, photo.
 The QS opens the same record you do.
 The handover happens in 60 seconds with structured evidence rather than a memory test.